 The farmland preservation areas identified in the updated county farmland preservation plans are intended to be reserved for agriculture and agricultural-related uses.
 The largest concentrations of farmland identified for preservation in these plans are located in the southwest and south-central areas of the Region-including Walworth County, Kenosha County west of IH 94, and the far westerly portion of Racine County.
 A relatively large farmland preservation area has also been identified in northern Ozaukee County.
 Other, smaller farmland preservation areas have been identified in Washington and Waukesha Counties.
-As of July 2023, Walworth County adopted another farmland preservation plan update and Racine County had begun an update to its plan.
+As of July 2023, Walworth County adopted another farmland preservation plan update and updates to the Racine County and Washington County plans were underway.

-Recommendation 1.15: Develop a regional food system
+➤ Recommendation 1.15: Develop a regional food system